TheToolbox/omarchy-hibernate/README.md

 This configures:
 - **Suspend-then-hibernate**: After being suspended for 30 minutes, the system will hibernate
+- **Lid close behavior**: Closing the lid triggers suspend-then-hibernate (hibernate after 30min)
-- **Low battery hibernation**: When battery drops below 5%, the system will hibernate automatically
+- **Low battery hibernation**: When battery drops below 5%, the system will hibernate automatically (requires `upower`)
 - **Idle suspend**: After 10 minutes of inactivity, suspend (then hibernate after 30min)

+**Note**: This script is idempotent and safe to run multiple times.
+If you install `upower` after running the script, simply run it again to enable battery hibernation monitoring.

 ## Optional: Power Button Hibernation